-We are following on from our previous look at what data feed optimization is and why it is done.
+We are following on from our previous look at what data feed optimization is and why it is necessary in the ecommerce industry.

 Here we outline 5 of the most common ways that users can easily optimize their product data feeds within a product feed management platform like WakeupData.